BTSB anti-D scandal: Role of the minister(s)/Department of Health

 the influence of the Government on the BTSB's legal strategy towards her case and those of other women seeking compensation came under scrutiny.

-Minister Noonan's attempt to describe Mrs. McColes acceptance of an ex gratia payment from the ad-hoc compensation tribunal as a negotiated settlement were attacked by opposition TDs who pointed out her acceptance came only when she realized she had hours to live and might otherwise get no compensation for her family.
+Minister Noonan's attempts to describe Mrs. McCole's acceptance of an ex gratia payment from the ad-hoc compensation tribunal as a negotiated settlement were attacked by opposition TDs who pointed out her acceptance came only when she realized she had hours to live and might otherwise get no compensation for her family.

 The minister faced many questions about his knowledge of and influence on the BTSB's legal strategy, its admission of liability, the scheduling of the McCole case in the High Court and the retirement of senior managers from the BTSB without ever facing sanction.